Kelvin connection in IC design

 Unity gain buffer schematic using Kelvin connection

-The voltage is now sensed directly at the output of the unity gain buffer and takes the error caused by RtraceR_{trace} into account.
+In this case, the voltage is now sensed directly at the output and takes the error caused by RtraceR_{trace} into account.
 Since there is no current flowing into the input of the amplifier, there is no longer any IRdropIR_{drop} issue.
-The voltage is now sensed at the input of the amplifier, forcing VLDOV_{LDO} slightly higher to keep Vout=VfbV_{out} = V_{fb}.
+This voltage is seen at the input of the amplifier, forcing VforceV_{force} to be slightly higher to keep Vout=Vfb=VrefV_{out} = V_{fb} = V_{ref}.

-Now let's have a look on more complex example - a low-dropout regulator (LDO), which contains a resistive feedback:
+Now let's take a look at more complex circuit - a low-dropout regulator (LDO), which contains a resistive feedback:

 Low dropout regulator (LDO) schematic